Approximate Strategyproofness in Large, Two-Sided Matching Markets: Applications and Improvements

 \section{Applications and Improvements}

 \begin{multicols}{2} As discussed, a matching market designer has to choose between a stable and a strategy proof matching.
-Parkes and Seuken (2019\cite{parkes}) argue that unstable markets have a tendency to unravel (possibly with catastrophic consequences) which makes stability an arguably more important property than strategy-proofness.
-However, as shown in this paper, large market can gain approximate strategy-proofness while maintaining the stability of the outcome.
+Parkes and Seuken (2019\cite{parkes}) argue that unstable markets have a tendency to unravel (possibly with catastrophic consequences) which makes stability an arguably more important property than strategyproofness.
+However, as shown in this paper, large market can gain approximate strategyproofness while maintaining the stability of the outcome.

 In DA, the proposal-receiving side gets their least preferred, achievable match.
 In some cases it might actually be more important for organizing party to get the better matching.
 An example could be a market trying to match medical students to residencies at hospitals.
 It is potentially better if the hospital-optimal matching was achieved instead of the student-optimal one.
 This is because the needs for students with specific talent and knowledge at the hospitals might be more important for the society at large the individual wants of the students.